Trust Litigation [Contesting a trust in California]

 1st Takeaway: There is a window of 120 days in which an objection should be filed IF the Trust has already been admitted to probate.

 Once the Trustee gives notice to the beneficiary’s via the Notice of Irrevocability or Notice of Trust Administration sent via mail notice, you have 120 days under probate code section 16061.7 to act.
 Learn more about how long a trust can remain open after death.

 Contesting a Trust in California

 2nd Takeaway: There is a window of 120 days in which an objection should be filed IF the Trust has already been admitted to probate.
 Once the Trustee gives notice to the beneficiary’s via the Notice of Irrevocability or Notice of Trust Administration sent via mail notice, you have 120 days under probate code section 16061.7 to act.

 3rd takeaway: An extension is possible if the beneficiary requests a copy of the Trust document after receiving the initial notice.

-4th Takeaway: If you are a beneficiary, and you fail to file a Trust contest within the 120 days, then you will forever be barred from contesting the Trust in the future.
+4th Takeaway: If you are a beneficiary and fail to file a Trust contest within the 120 days, you will forever be barred from contesting the Trust in the future.